-There needs to be an effective mechanism in place locally to ensure timely dissemination of the ultrasound report.3
+There needs to be an effective mechanism in place locally to ensure timely dissemination of the ultrasound report.
+RCR (2016) "Standards for the communication of radiological reports and fail-safe alert mechanisms")

-The report should be issued in line with Royal College of Radiologists' recommendations^{2,3} and must provide information which relates to the original clinical question, including expected and unexpected findings and their clinical relevance.
+The report should be issued in line with Royal College of Radiologists' recommendations (RCR 2016; RCR 2018) and must provide information which relates to the original clinical question, including expected and unexpected findings and their clinical relevance.